ennovum/immutably-array/README.md

 ### `shift`

-Immutably shifts a value from the respective part of the input data structure.
+Immutably removes a value from the beginning of the array in the respective part of the input data structure.

 ```
 output = immutably.array.shift(input, path);